-Specially Lord of Relics is a game that the community enjoys a lot and there are tons of youtubers who play it and gets viewed a lot, in return creates a hype for the game which gains new users hence there are more enjin wallet users as well in return of this.
-The newly hyped “play to earn ” model is certainly one that doesn’t seem to be going anywhere anytime soon, and Enjin seems to be getting a front row seat for this new revolution that we are seeing, the longer this play to earn method continues the bigger Enjin may grow.
+Especially Lord of Relics is a game that the community enjoys a lot and there are tons of YouTubers who play it and get viewed a lot, in return creates hype for the game which gains new users hence there are more enjin wallet users as well in return of this.
+The newly hyped “play to earn ” model is certainly one that doesn’t seem to be going anywhere anytime soon, and Enjin seems to be getting a front-row seat for this new revolution that we are seeing, the longer this play to earn method continues the bigger Enjin may grow.
 All of this means if you are looking for a wallet for your gaming, and if you are playing any game on Enjin then this is definitely the option for you.

-This provides a certain level of credibility for them, considering they would never imagine to scam anyone because of the big risk they would be taking, and they provide a great amount of security as well, most news about any trouble we hear derives from the fact that they have countless times more user base than most other wallets as well.
-This causes them to be one of the best NFT art wallets in the world, high technological features, great ease of use, many features that the community may want and definitely a great support at the same time.
+This provides a certain level of credibility for them, considering they would never imagine scamming anyone because of the big risk they would be taking, and they provide a great amount of security as well, most news about any trouble we hear derives from the fact that they have countless times more user base than most other wallets as well.
+This causes them to be one of the best NFT art wallets in the world, with high technological features, great ease of use, many features that the community may want, and definitely great support at the same time.

 One downside for them is the fact that they need to follow all kinds of regulations pressured to them by the US government and its official branches, so that means they can’t allow people from certain nations and they will require you to follow those same regulations as well, making it a bit limiting at times.

-However their downside is that they charge a substantially higher gas fee compared to all the other wallets, assuming a service fee for the new feature that helps so many people to be a bit more safe and have a bit more comfort about their wallets.
+However, their downside is that they charge a substantially higher gas fee compared to all the other wallets, assuming a service fee for the new feature that helps so many people to be a bit safer and have a bit more comfortable about their wallets.

-Best course of action would be to test them all out, this way if you give a week to each of them, then you will realize which one you like the best and you can go with it.
+The best course of action would be to test them all out, this way if you give a week to each of them, then you will realize which one you like the best and you can go with it.
 Nobody else could pick a wallet just for you, every person enjoys different things, even designs could be different for everyone, one may love X wallets design while the other person may hate it.
-Hence ; we suggest everyone to give them a chance and see which one you will like better.
+Hence; we suggest everyone give them a chance and see which one you will like better.